 - physiology: The air is thin here, the body works more, and it adjusts its functions to the situation.
 This often becomes manifest in headaches.
 The easiest remedy is to drink a lot, already on the way from the valley.
 Continue to do so throughout your stay, even if you think that you are not sweating.
 Reasons are that the air here is very dry and water allows the body to quickly adjust its balance.
 The drinking water at Arolla has excellent quality, so you do not need to buy any.

-- Sun: Solar radiation is often very high and protection is important: sunglasses with UV protection, hat, sunscreen.
+- Sun: Solar radiation is often very high and protection is important: sunglasses with UV protection, hat, sunscreen with high protection factor.

 Arolla is easily accessible by public transport as well as by car.